shashvat42200/Pokedex/README.md

 -Logged in user should be able to view teams of other users, but not edit them

--Should not be able to view the application UNLESS A user is LOGGED IN
+Should not be able to view the application UNLESS A user is LOGGED IN

 Pokedex Requirements:

--Should be able to render and view ALL pokemon
+Should be able to render and view ALL pokemon

--SHould be able to render and view ONE seleceted Pokemon
+SHould be able to render and view ONE seleceted Pokemon

---Selected Pokemon should list all information about it
+Selected Pokemon should list all information about it

---Selected Pokemon should list all evolve forms as a evolution tree
+Selected Pokemon should list all evolve forms as a evolution tree

---Selected Pokemon should list all moves it can learn.
+Selected Pokemon should list all moves it can learn.
 Find a creative way of displaying this.
 I do not want to just see a list of moves. get creative with how you display this section

---Selected Pokemon should list all stats and weaknesses
+Selected Pokemon should list all stats and weaknesses

 --Selected Pokemon should list which games it can be found in

 -Should be able to render information about each region(location) in the games

 -Should make a catagorized list of all the items in the games

 Must Be Built In Angular